-In this article, we'll see how you can use PowerShell DSC Template in your cloud environment provisioned in any Public or Private Cloud to manage your infrastructure.
+In this article, we'll see how you can use PowerShell Desired State Configuration (DSC) Template in your cloud environment provisioned in any Public or Private Cloud to manage your infrastructure.
 It'd be ideal to have a little bit of understanding of the DSC Concept and basic knowledge of Cloud resources.
-The article focuses heavily on using Azure resources; however, you can deploy the DSC configuration to virtually any machine in AWS, GCP, or On-Prem environment.
+The article focuses heavily on using Azure resources; however, you can deploy the DSC configuration to virtually any machine in AWS, GCP, or On-Premises environment.

 Table Of Content

 - What is the Main Usage of PowerShell DSC